upper-town/web_app/README.md

 Embracing Rails, we can think of a layered architecture as:

 - **Application layer**: Rails Controllers, Routes
-- **Infrastructure layer**: Rails ApplicationRecord, API clients, Sidekiq, and other gems
+- **Infrastructure layer**: Rails ApplicationRecord, API clients, SolidQueue, SolidCache, and other gems
-- **Presentation layter**: Rails Views, Helpers, Presenters, ViewComponents
+- **Presentation layter**: Rails Views, Helpers, Presenters
 - **Domain layer**: models, services, jobs, queries, concepts

 ## Tests

 To run the test suite, simply run `bundle exec rspec` or `bin/test` and `bin/test_system`

 For a given feature, there are different types of tests we can run: unit tests, request tests, and system tests.
 In terms of time to write and compute time to